AITMAR-TAFE/S2-intermed-prog-AS/readme.md

 1. Justification for your refactoring decisions.
 2. The challenges you would have faced maintaining and testing the original monolithic code.
 3. How you would modify your refactored code to handle a custom-sized tic-tac-toe game (larger than 3x3), and how this implementation would be easier to handle than in the original code.
+4. Make sure to add this report to your submission

 ### Step 8: Short Answer (Knowledge Questions)